Power-Grid Controller Anomaly Detection with Enhanced Temporal Deep Learning: Detection Methodology

 \bheading{Capturing high-level controller behavior with low-level HPC features.} Although using HPC measurements benefits from the low-cost and high tamper-resistant properties, it is challenging to appropriately capture and characterize high-level controller behavior from the low-level hardware events.
 Conventional machine learning or clustering based anomaly detection approaches require carefully designed heuristic features, however, high-level semantic features are typically hard to handcraft from low-level measurements.

-To address this concern, first, we observe that the functionality of control programs in a power-grid system are more periodic and stable than general-purpose systems.
-This feature eases the modeling of program behavior.
-Second, we use temporal deep learning to automatically characterize the behavior of the controller from low-level HPC measurements.
-Temporal deep learning models, e.g. Long Short-Term Memory (LSTM), have been shown to be able to capture the semantic features from low-level measurements in other fields, e.g natural language processing (NLP) \cite{hermann2015teaching, wen2015semantically, wang2015learning}, video \cite{zhu2016co, srivastava2015unsupervised} and speech analysis \cite{graves2013hybrid, miao2015eesen}.
-For this reason, we believe the deep learning model can also capture the behaviors in the power-grid systems, and thus is able to detect anomalous controller behavior.

-\bheading{Predictability of the controller behavior.} A mild level of predictability of the controller is sufficient for our defense.
-The "accurate prediction" of the controller's behavior is not necessary, since we are looking for the \textit{difference} between the prediction error distributions.
-We do not expect nearly zero prediction errors for normal behavior (accurate prediction), but we would like the prediction errors of normal/abnormal behavior to be different.
-We show that this mild level of predictability is achievable in the power-grid system in Section \ref{sec:solution:predictwithDNN} through our experiments.

-\bheading{Concurrent threads.} PLCs in a power-grid system can have concurrent threads with dependencies among the threads.
-Therefore, to provide comprehensive protection, we have to monitor all threads running on the controller.
-Typically, there are fewer threads (~10-100) running on the power-grid controller than a general-purpose system, making it possible and low-cost to monitor all threads.
+\bheading{Comprehensive protection.} To provide comprehensive protection, we monitor all threads running on the controller.
+HPCs automatically record the hardware events, requiring no extra logging or recording.
+Reading from HPCs is more efficient than hashing the whole control code, making it low-cost with negligible overhead to monitor all running processes.
+There are fewer threads (∼10-100) running on the power-grid controller than a general- purpose system, making it possible to monitor all threads.

-\bheading{Hardware events selection.} Hundreds of architectural and micro-architectural hardware events are available in mainstream processors.
-However, not all HPC measurements are equally good for power-grid controller anomaly detection.
-The properties of good hardware events include \ding{172} sensitivity to code changes, \ding{173} stability from one execution to another, \ding{174} wide availability in all processors.
-We select four candidate HPCs for each thread based on these criteria: \ding{172} the number of cycles and \ding{173} the number of instructions executed for each thread, to provide the overall running status of the thread. \ding{174} The number of L1 cache misses for each thread, to reflect the locality and temporal properties of data usage. \ding{175} The number of branch instructions for each thread, to show the changes in the control flow of the threads.

-\bheading{Polymorphic and stealthy attacks.} To bypass the static malware analysis, the adversary can write code variants that are functionally equivalent (polymorphic codes).
-However, our detection characterizes the program by its functionality and behavior.
-No matter how the adversary changes his code, the malicious functionalities of the malware always exist.
-A similar situation occurs for stealthy attacks, where the attacker tries to hide by prolonging the time-span or mimicking the normal behavior.
-Therefore, the accumulated suspiciousness in a long time-span can still be captured through temporal deep learning, because it can adjust its monitoring window automatically and capture the accumulated deviations.
-In addition, we comprehensively monitor all threads on the processor, significantly raising the bar for the adversary to create code mimicking all threads on the controller.